 The third most important factor in determining your FICO score is the length of credit history established.
 The first account ever opened (that is still open) determines the beginning of your credit history, and the latest account opened determines your newest credit account.
 A deep, clean credit history is very important, but if you’ve opened a large number of credit lines recently, or in a short period of time, it could be a signal of financial distress, and subsequently lower your FICO score in the short term.
 Creditors may also shy away from offering additional financing if they feel you are in a cycle of over-extension.

 FICO scoring also takes into account the average length of time your credit accounts have been opened, and the last time you used your accounts.
 In addition to that, FICO looks at how long specific types of accounts have been established.
 A consumer with a deep mortgage history will likely have a stronger credit history than a consumer with a long history of only credit card use.
-Paying down installment loans is also a good way to solidify your credit history.
+Paying down installment loans is also a good way to strengthen your credit history.

 New Credit Can Lower Your FICO Score

 The fourth most important factor in determining your FICO score is the amount of new credit in your credit profile.
-This includes all new credit inquiries and new accounts opened in the short term.
+This includes all recent credit inquiries and new accounts opened in the short term.
 If you’re shopping for a loan and your credit report gets pulled by ten different lenders your FICO score could suffer.
 Though in recent years, the scoring model has been adjusted to allow for multiple credit inquiries in a short period of time in the same field when shopping for things like a mortgage.
 This isn’t the case for credit card applications though!

-Don’t be afraid to order a personal credit report.
+Tip: Don’t be afraid to order a personal credit report.
 If you simply order a consumer credit report (or credit score) for personal use, your FICO score will not be affected because credit reporting bureaus know you’re just monitoring your own credit (does a credit check lower your credit score?).

 If you’ve opened a large number of accounts in a short period of time, your FICO score will likely see a drop in the short term until things “normalize” and you build history on all the new accounts.
 FICO scoring also factors the proportion of new credit accounts versus old credit accounts, and a consumer with little credit history applying for a large amount of credit will be impacted more than a consumer with a long history of high credit limits.